calcbench/python_api_client/docs/html/_sources/getting-started.rst.txt

 ===============

 .. warning::
      Calcbench data is not free and API access is not included in the standard Calcbench subscription.
+Talk to us@calcbench.com before you start coding.

 .. _install: